Q: How can I contact my child’s classroom teacher?

 A: Yes, hot lunch is offered five days a week.
 Four days a week lunch is provided by Southgate Public Schools and once a week by St. Pius parents.
 All lunches are served by parent volunteers.

-“Wally The Pirate’s Lunch Box”- Student volunteers from our 7th grade operate our school snack bar during the lunch hour and for clubs and group meetings after school.
-The snack bar is available Monday-Friday for grades 2-8.
-Profits are used for select student and staff treats during the school year.
+“Pirate Wally’s Lunchbox”- Student volunteers from our 7th grade operate our school snack bar during the lunch hour and for clubs and group meetings after school.
+The snack bar is available Monday-Friday for grades 4-8.

 Q: During the winter months, there are sometimes delayed openings and, on occasion, school is cancelled altogether due to adverse weather conditions.
 How can I find out about such events?